cdjidjev/cdjidjev.github.io/twitsent.md

 <!-- The results are visualized as bipartite graphs and dynamic plots, providing insights into evolving public opinion. -->
 The following figures were created using tweets pulled with the keywords "covid" and "chatGPT" on April 14th 2023 between 11:46am and 1:03pm.

-- **Relationships between sentiments and each of the emotions:** The thickness of the edge encodes the weight of the corresponding pair.
+- **Relationships between sentiments and each of the emotions:** The next biparite graph illustrates the relationship between emotions and sentiments in the data.
+Edge thickness represents the proportion of tweets associated with each emotion having positive vs. negative sentiment.

 keyword: "covid"
 <p align="center"  width="500">
 <img src="images/bipartiteCovid.jpg?raw=true"/>
 </p><br><br>

-- **Emotions magnitudes over time:** The dynamic plot shows average change of emotions over the time period of about half of an hour.
+- **Emotions magnitudes over time:** The dynamic plot depicts the  average change of emotions in tweets over a half-hour period, with time accelerated for convenience of the viewer.

 <video src="https://github.com/cdjidjev/cdjidjev.github.io/assets/40774209/12867180-6878-451b-b62d-1dfe56cd94e9" controls="controls" style="max-width: 500px;">
 </video>